Baby Sleep Cycles Explained

 - Put your baby down awake at bedtime.
 Teaching your baby to fall asleep without your assistance will help your little one to resettle themselves during brief arousals throughout the night.
 This is one of the major things that we help parents with when we work with them one-on-one.

-In the early morning, baby’s sleep cycles are primarily light sleep and REM sleep.
+In the early morning, the baby’s sleep cycles are primarily light sleep and REM sleep.
 This is why our babies may be more restless in the early morning and have brief arousals before settling back into sleep.

 This isn’t a sign of a problem, but rather just a normal response to transitioning sleep cycles with lighter sleep in the early morning.